Taweria/techtalk-api/english.md

 ## What is an API?

-An API (application programming interface) is a software interface that "connects" a software or service to another in order to exchange data and functionalities. <br> They can be free or paid.
+An API (application programming interface) is a software interface that "connects" a software or service to another in order to exchange data and functionalities. <br> They can be used for free or you can be charged for.

 ## How it works